Vladimir Putin

-Vladimir Vladimirovich Putin (born 7 October 1952) is a Russian politician and former intelligence officer, serving as the current president of Russia.
-Putin has served continuously as president or prime minister since 1999: as prime minister from 1999 to 2000 and from 2008 to 2012, and as president from 2000 to 2008 and since 2012.
+Vladimir Vladimirovich Putin (born 7 October 1952) is a Russian politician and former intelligence officer who has served as President of Russia since 2012, having previously served from 2000 to 2008.
+Putin also served as Prime Minister of Russia from 1999 to 2000 and again from 2008 to 2012.
+He has been described as the de facto leader of Russia since 2000.

-Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel before resigning in 1991 to begin a political career in Saint Petersburg.
-He moved to Moscow in 1996 to join the administration of president Boris Yeltsin.
-He briefly served as director of the Federal Security Service (FSB) and secretary of the Security Council of Russia, before being appointed prime minister in August 1999.
-After the resignation of Yeltsin, Putin became acting president and, less than four months later, was elected outright to his first term as president.
+Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
+He resigned in 1991 to begin a political career in Saint Petersburg.
+In 1996, he moved to Moscow to join the administration of President Boris Yeltsin.
+He briefly served as the director of the Federal Security Service (FSB) and then as secretary of the Security Council of Russia before being appointed prime minister in August 1999.
+Following Yeltsin's resignation, Putin became acting president and, less than four months later in May 2000, was elected to his first term as president.
 He was reelected in 2004.
-Because he was constitutionally limited to two consecutive terms as president, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
-He returned to the presidency in 2012, in an election marred by allegations of fraud and protests, and was reelected in 2018.
-In April 2021, after a referendum, he signed into law constitutional amendments including one that would allow him to run for reelection twice more, potentially extending his presidency to 2036.
+Due to constitutional limitations on two consecutive presidential terms, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
+He returned to the presidency in 2012, following an election marked by allegations of fraud and protests, and was reelected in 2018.